conventional-changelog/conventional-changelog/README.md

 * `version` `{string}` - The version to be written to the changelog.
 For example, `{version: require('./package.json').version}`

-* `codename` `{string}` - The codename to display after the version in the changelog.
-For example, it will show '## 1.0.0 "Super Version"' if codename 'Super Version' is given.
+* `subtitle` `{string}` - A string to display after the version title in the changelog.
+For example, it will show '## 1.0.0 "Super Version"' if codename '"Super Version"' is given.
 By default, it's blank.

 * `repository` `{string}` - If this is provided, allows issues and commit hashes to be linked to the actual commit.
 Usually used with github repositories.
 For example, `{repository: 'http://github.com/joyent/node'}`